Avataw/avataw.github.io/src/pages/posts/slacking.md

 ### The negative impact on your team

-If you don't there is several things that you risk.
+By slacking you can negatively impact your team in multiple ways.

 You might set a bad precedent and there is a real risk of other team members starting to slack too.
 This is somewhat similar to the [broken windows theory](https://en.wikipedia.org/wiki/Broken_windows_theory).
-Especially dangerous if you other developers look up to you!
+Especially dangerous if other developers look up to you!

 If the slacking goes on for a longer time, there is a risk that the project amasses so much technical debt, that it's hard to get back from.
 This might lead to even more slacking in the future as pretty much nobody likes working in a messy project.